-Our sales organization is organized both geographically and into vertical market segments that cooperate to sell to and service customers.
-We have a highly leveraged go-to-market model comprised of a global field sales force combined with significant alliance partnerships, that we believe will accelerate our entry into diverse global market segments.
+Our sales organization is organized both geographically and in vertical market sales units that cooperate to sell to and service customers.
+We have a highly leveraged go-to-market model comprised of a global field sales force combined with significant alliance partnerships.
 Each of our strategic partners-including AWS, Baker Hughes, ENGIE, FIS, Google Cloud, Microsoft, and Raytheon-has a large installed customer base with strong, established relationships, and a large global sales force that vastly extends our market coverage.
 We form specific sales targets and goals with each partner, enabling us to quickly and efficiently engage in customer accounts.

-Historically, our strategy has been to achieve early leadership with a focus on large enterprise sales to establish successful lighthouse customers across a range of industries and geographies.
-We initially focused on the oil and gas, aerospace, defense, utilities, manufacturing, and financial services sectors, as those industries were early adopters in Enterprise AI.
-We intend to expand into additional industries such as high technology, telecommunications, retail, and precision medicine and expect to continue our market entry strategy of initially focusing on lighthouse customers in these industries.
-Our goal is to rapidly move down-market in the next few years to capture the small and medium business segments of each industry.
-We intend to leverage our partner ecosystem and establish telesales and direct marketing organizations to address the middle market.
+Early on, we focused on the oil and gas, aerospace, defense, utilities, manufacturing, and financial services sectors, as those industries were early adopters in Enterprise AI.
+We intend to expand into additional industries such as high technology, telecommunications, retail, and precision medicine and are seeing increased industry diversity in our sales pipeline and pilot customer engagements.
+Our goal is to rapidly move down-market in the coming years to serve the small and medium business segments of each industry.